top of page

 WCC celebrated its 35th Anniversary in April of 2013 with a performance, directed by Dr. Mark Bartel, of Bach's Magnificat and Britten's Rejoice in the Lamb, along with American classics by Randall Thompson, Eric Whitacre, and Steven Stucky.
 Over fifty Alumni Singers joined the Chorale for several selections, conducted by Founding Director, Dr. Michael Pohlenz.
 Dr. Pohlenz was also given the honorary title of "Music Director and Conductor Emeritus" at the Anniversary Concert.

-In 2015, Dr. Bartel, with the help of Senseney Music, developed and founded the Kansas Choral Composition Prize which fosters original choral music by composers with strong ties to Kansas.
+In 2015, Dr. Bartel developed the Kansas Choral Composition Prize which fosters original choral music by composers with strong ties to Kansas.
+This initiative was founded by the Wichita Chamber Chorale and was co-sponsored by Senseney Music, Inc. Two prizes (2015 & 2018) have been awarded thus far.

 Through the strength of its singers, the vision and leadership of its artistic directors and board members, and the support of its listening audience, the citizens of Wichita and surrounding communities will continue to enjoy the work of the Wichita Chamber Chorale for many years to come.